jochenalt/Pentapod-Design/docs/gait.md

 Unfortunately, there's no example by nature about a gait with 5 legs.
 Since you need three legs to stand, two legs can lift.
-So the gait is just the same leg movement with a certain time shift specific per leg.
-The time shift is a static sequence that ensures that two legs in the air are opposite to each other to keep the stand stable all the time.
+The gait is the outcome of 5 legs carrying out the same movement but with an individual time shift per leg.
+The time shift is a static sequence ensuring that the two legs in the air are always opposite to each other.

 The order of the gait sequence to achieve this is